varun-magesh/ucsts/act.md

 ---
+layout: cat
-layout: act
+cat: act
-title: UC Stop the Slaughter News
+title: UC Stop the Slaughter | Act
-description: Read up on the latest news about the UC Stop the Slaughter campaign.
+description: Read up on the latest actions you can take to help the campaign.
 sitemap:
     priority: 1.0
     lastmod: 2021-03-09